simphotonics/benchmark_runner/README.md

 - By default, [`benchmark`][benchmark] and
 [`asyncBenchmark`][asyncBenchmark] report score statistics.
-In order to generate the report provided by [`benchmark_harness`][benchmark_harness] use the optional argument `emitStats: false`.
+In order to generate the report provided by [`benchmark_harness`][benchmark_harness] use the optional argument `report: reportMean`.

-- Color output can be switched off by using the option: `--isMonochrome` when calling the benchmark runner.
+- Color output can be switched off by using the option: `--no-color` when calling the benchmark runner.
 When executing a single benchmark file the corresponding option is `--define=isMonochrome=true`.